By Sadhogopal Ram:

 But Bihar, in recent times under the current ruling party JD(U), has shown immense amount of growth in terms of the matters that affects it the most — Crime, Education, Politics, Economy, Women Empowerment, Development and Infrastructure.
 In fact, the results of improvement are now not only in the Government Documentation but are quite visible throughout the state at physical level too.
 And as a result the Indian and Global Business and Economic leaders feel that Bihar now has fine opportunity for Sustainable Economic Development, and as such have shown great interest in investing in the state.

-image: A homeless girl looks out from her makeshift tent in the eastern Indian state of Bihar January 24, 2008.FLAG THIS POST
+image: A homeless girl looks out from her makeshift tent in the eastern Indian state of Bihar January 24, 2008.REPORT THIS POST